15 Questions to Ask Yourself (& Your Team!) Before the Work From Home Transition

 This is a guest post from Katie Stearns, PR and outreach manager at BeeBole Timesheet.
 She’s a digital marketer who loves monitoring management and leadership trends to create more valuable B2B content for managers.
 Katie is particularly interested in helping the world become a more productive place.

-If you and your company are considering a shift to remote work, here are some tips to help you get started on your journey.
+If your company is considering a shift to remote or hybrid work, use these questions before you change policies, tools, or expectations.
 In this Process Street post, we’ll be covering:

 Let’s jump right in!